tars0x9752/simple-sitemap-renderer/README.md

 }
 ```

-- `encodeUrl`: If you want this libary to encode a url for you, set it to true.
+- `encodeUrl`: If you want this libary to encode urls for you, set it to true.
 (Otherwise, you don't need this option.)